 It’s not unusual to see a beautiful historical house ruined by questionable interiors.
 It’s not a matter of having all the famous pieces, but how to balance them.

 Mr. Snower, Marcel Breuer’s client for this house, didn’t have this problem.
-He also bought Breuer’s furniture and very well maintained them ever since.
-An house that still preserves its original interiors, it’s a rarity as Marcel Breuer’s designed houses west of the Mississippi river.
-This house has both.
+He also bought Breuer’s furniture and maintained them well ever since.
+It is a rarity to have a Marcel Breuer house West of the Mississippi River, which still preserves its original interiors.

-Architect Matthew Hufft was aware of this and when the current owners hired him to renovate the house.
-He already knew it needed to be preserved, as much as possible.
-Read today’s interview to Mr. Hufft to read his thoughts on this renovation.
+Architect Matthew Hufft was aware of this when the current owners hired him to renovate the house.
+He knew it needed to be preserved as much as possible.
+Today we share some of Mr. Hufft’s thoughts on this renovation.

 Tell us a bit about yourself and your profession

 I am co-founder of Hufft, a design firm that creates meaningful spaces and objects.
 Our authentic approach, inspired by people and places, integrates designers and builders into one holistic process.